-Above-ground pool costs aren’t overly complicated, but there are still a number of things to know before putting one in your backyard.
-In addition to the information above, we’ve included the answers to many frequently asked questions to help guide your decision.
+Above-ground pool costs aren’t overly complicated, but there are still a number of things for homeowners to know before putting one in the backyard.
+In addition to the information above, the following answers to the most frequently asked questions can help guide a homeowner’s decision.

 Q. Can I install an above-ground pool myself?

 Some types of above-ground pools are easier to install than others.
 This is especially true if the area where the pool will be placed is already level and needs minimal excavation.
 All sod and rocks must be removed at a minimum, but the ground must also be leveled, tamped, and often filled with a base of sand.

 But building the pool itself is another matter to consider for someone unfamiliar with putting together large projects.
 In most cases, it’s much easier and safer to let a pro handle the installation so there are no issues with leaks or improperly installed features.

 Q. How much do inground vs. semi-inground vs. above-ground pool costs compare?

 Inground pools cost between $38,719 and $69,599, while semi-inground pools cost just $6,000 to $20,000.
 Above-ground pool costs are the cheapest with a typical cost range of $1,037 to $5,893.

 Q. What brand of above-ground pool is best?